Wolf Warrior 2: Plot

 After the events of Wolf Warrior, Leng Feng and members of his special-ops team bring his fallen comrade's remains back to his hometown.
 As the family prepare for the funeral, a real estate company is about to demolish their house.
 The boss of the real estate company sneers at Feng and his team for their patriotism, and he is kicked to the ground.
 The boss orders his henchmen to attack Feng and his team, who swiftly disable them.
 Police arrive shortly after and order Feng to stand down.
 The boss boasts that he will "make the family wish they were dead", enraging Feng, who kills him.
 Feng is sent to a military prison for two years and then discharged from the Chinese army.

 After his release from prison, Feng leaves for Africa, planning to wander aimlessly around the continent.
 While serving as a mercenary providing security for a freighter delivering relief supplies to Africa, he foils an attempted hijacking by Somalian pirates, defeating them in hand-to-hand combat underwater.
 For three years, Feng has been carrying a bullet he found, which was a clue to the kidnapping of his fiancée, Lieutenant Colonel Long Xiaoyun, that happened while she was on a mission.

 Feng and some locals are partying on a beach when they are attacked by rebel forces aiming to overthrow the African nation.
 Shortly after the rebels and their mercenaries overrun the government troops, the Chinese fleet arrives to evacuate Chinese nationals.
 While on board a Chinese military ship, a shop owner that Feng rescued informs him that the bullet he is carrying belongs to European mercenaries who are helping the rebels.
 Feng volunteers to rescue workers at a Chinese factory and also a VIP, Dr. Chen, who was held hostage in a nearby hospital.
-Dr Chen is developing a vaccine for Lamanla, a deadly endemic disease.
+Chen is developing a vaccine for Lamanla, a deadly endemic disease.
 However, Feng will be on his own; no Chinese military personnel could accompany him because they are on foreign soil, and must wait for permission from Chinese military leadership and United Nation Security Council approval.

-Feng travels to the hospital; during the hostage rescue, Dr Chen is accidentally killed by the rebels and their mercenaries.
-Dying, Dr Chen tells Feng to take his daughter, an African girl named Pasha.
+Feng travels to the hospital; during the hostage rescue, Chen is accidentally killed by the rebels and their mercenaries.
+Dying, Chen tells Feng to take his daughter, an African girl named Pasha.
 The mercenaries are led by Big Daddy, a ruthless American working for Dyon Corps.
 Feng and Pasha, together with Rachel Smith, a surviving doctor, escape, but Feng cuts his hand when he falls on some Lamanla-infected corpses.